frontend-fun/react-hooks-typescript-tome/docs/3-control/nested.md

 # 📝 Task - Nested Data

+Stop Here
+{: .label .label-yellow }

+**THIS TASK IS NOT READY YET.
+PLEASE WAIT UNTIL THE TASK OPENS ON CANVAS TO CONTINUE.**

 This will be a complex task!

 As always, begin by pulling our changes, making a new branch, and merging in our changes.